i05nagai/memorandum/language/english_speaking.md

         * said as a polite and slightly formal way of disagreeing with someone
         * Correct me if I'm wrong but, I think we arranged the meeting of the 12 December
 * look
+    * look at it from an exxterna person's view
     * look sth up
         * look it up in the dictionary
         * to try to find a piece of information by looking in a book or on a computer